Skip to main content

 Maritime Litigation FAQ

-What documents are typically maritime case exhibits?
+What documents are typically exhibits in maritime cases?

-How do I handle nautical charts?
+How do I handle nautical charts as exhibits?

 ExhibitPrep handles large-format PDFs including nautical charts.
 Position stamps in chart margins to avoid obscuring navigation data.
+Consider creating detail sections with the full chart as a reference exhibit.

-What about international documents?
+What about international maritime documents?

-How should I organize Jones Act exhibits?
+How should I organize Jones Act case exhibits?

 Can I stamp marine survey reports?